isaacnmm/pestpolicy-hugo2XX/content/posts/elite-dangerous-mods/index.md

 file to modify the HUD color.
 ## Conclusion
 Strictly speaking, there are no Elite: dangerous mods but there are many third-party tools if you are in the PC Master race.
-Roccat Power-Grid, TrackIR, Voice Attack, Head Tracking, and �HUD Recolour.
+Roccat Power-Grid, TrackIR, Voice Attack, Head Tracking, and HUD Recolour.